Snigdha-OS/Snigdha-OS.github.io/content/english/pages/privacy-policy.md

 When you use our services we will collect certain information from you and associate it with your account, such as:

-- your password for the accounts service, the forums, security tracker or the bugtracker,
+- your password for the cloud service, the forums, uptime,
+- your github username (for issue tracker)
 - your IRC nickname,
 - your IP address,
 - your language preference,